JuanJS117/MesoscopicModel/README.md

 In **constants.jl** we can find a much broader variety of parameters.
 These are divided in 4 main blocks:

-* **Spatio-temporal domain parameters.** With them we define the grid of voxels that will accomodate the tumor, and the temporal discretization.
+* **Spatio-temporal domain parameters.** With them we define the grid of voxels that will accomodate the tumor and the temporal discretization.
+These variables are typed at lines 39-46 in **constants.jl**.
 * **Starting conditions.** These set basic tumor characteristics at the start (initial cell number, etc).
+They are typed at lines 52-55 in **constants.jl**.
 * **Characteristic times.** These times depend on values from **Param_dist.txt** file.
-As they have previously addresed, we do not dig deeper in them.
+As they have been previously addresed, we do not dig deeper in them.
+They are typed at lines 62-74 in **constants.jl**.
 * **Mutation weights.** A key set of parameters, they determine the way acquired alterations influence the rate at which tumor cells perform basic processes.
+They are typed at lines 81-84 in **constants.jl**.

+After defining the variable type, a brief comment describes its use.
+Down below we list the most important variables, and how to change their value:

+* **deltat** sets the time step length.
+Current value is 4 hours.
+To change it, go to line 103 in **constants.jl**.
+Slowly growing tumors can benefit from larger values of **deltat**.
+* **tspan** and **Nstep** are used as upper bounds for simulation.
+As the simulation limit is determined by tumor volume instead of a fixed set of time steps, simply beware that these values are big enough to admit sufficient iterations until desired tumor volume is reached.
+You can change their values at lines 104 and 105 in **constants.jl**.
+* **N** is a key variable, that determines how many voxels will exist in the spatial domain (N x N x N).
+Currently N = 80, so there can be 80 x 80 x 80 = 5.12 * 10<sup>6<\sup> voxels in the spatial grid.
+You can change its value at line 106 in **constants.jl**.
+Beware that no boundary conditions are set, *
+*
+*

 ## 4. Future work